 Name of entity

-Platinum Capital Limited
+Platinum Asia Investments Limited

-ABN/ARBN

-Financial year ended 30 June 2017
+ABN/ARBN 13 606 647 35 8 Financial year ended 30 June 2019

-Our corporate governance statement2 for the above period above can be found at:3 these pages of our annual report:
+Our corporate g overnance statement for the above period above can be found at:

+☐ these pages of our annual report:

-this URL on our website:
+✓ this URL o on our website:

-https://www.platinum.com.au/Documents/Shareholders/pmc_corp_gov.pdf
+https://www v.platinum.com.au/Platir numSite/media/Find-a-form/pai_corp_gov.pdf

-The Corporate Governance Statement is accurate and up to date as at 17 August 2017 and has been approved by the board.
+approved by the board. is accurate and up to date as at 27 August 2019 and has been

-The annexure includes a key to where our corporate governance disclosures can be located.
+The annexure in iciudes a key to where our corporate governance disclosures can be located.

-Date here: 11 September 2017
+Date here: 16 September 2019

-Sign here:

-Company Secretary
+Sign here: Company Secretary •

 Print name: Joanne Jefferies

-1 Under Listing Rule 4.7.3, an entity must lodge with ASX a completed Appendix 4G at the same time as it lodges its annual report with ASX.
+Under Listing Rule 4.7.3, an entity must lodge with ASX a completed Appendix 4G at the same time as it lodges its annual report with ASX.